 Some thought leaders use the average deal size and complexity to help define the onboarding period, such as: “Onboarding period = Length of Sales Cycle + 90 Days” or “Onboarding = Length of Time to Reach 100% Quota.”

-For example, if your average deal size is $2 million dollars, then the complexity of your offer may require a longer ramp period.
-But if you’re like most B2B companies, then your ramp-up period should be set at six weeks.
+For example, if your average deal size is $2 million, the complexity of your offer may require a longer ramp period.
+But if you’re like most B2B companies, your ramp-up period should be set at six weeks.

 Set Clear and Achievable Goals

 What do you want your reps to be able to do at the end of the set ramp period?
-We recommend that you aim to put your SDRs on the path to mastery and give them the tools to continually improve on their own.
+We recommend that you aim to put your SDRs on the path to mastery and give them the tools to improve continually.

-They may not be sales masters by the time they finish ramping, but they’ll be able to carry a quota and continue to improve their performance as time goes on.
+They may not be sales masters by the time they finish ramping, but they’ll be able to carry a quota and improve their performance as time passes.
 Remember, Rome wasn’t built in a day.

 Decide Where to Focus